Clintons preside at star-studded opening of Haitian industrial park

-CAP HAITIEN, Haiti, Oct 22 (Reuters) - U.S. Secretary of State Hillary Clinton presided over the opening of a $300 million industrial park in Haiti on Monday, a venture led by a South Korea textile company that could bring thousands of jobs to the impoverished Caribbean nation.
+CAP HAITIEN, Haiti (Reuters) - Secretary of State Hillary Clinton presided over the opening of a $300 million industrial park in Haiti on Monday, a venture led by a South Korea textile company that could bring thousands of jobs to the impoverished Caribbean nation.

 “The people of this country have made real progress in a short time, and we’ve reached a critical moment,” Clinton told an investor lunch for 50 people after touring the 600-acre (246-hectare) park.